Seasonal Flu Shot Information

 Call your doctor to discuss your annual flu shot and remember to ask if you also need a pneumonia shot.
 Unlike the flu shot given every year, the pneumonia shot, for most people, is given only once.

 You may also get a flu shot, at no cost to you, from select local area pharmacies.
+This is the same flu shot whether given at your doctor's office or pharmacy.
 Some pharmacies may also offer the pneumonia shot.
 Please call ahead to confirm.
 Also be sure to:

 - Call the pharmacy for more information on dates and times.